brugr9/UEPluginVolumeCreator/README.md

 #### 2.2.1.
 Default Volume

-Default Volume, size of image based volume:
+Default Volume, size of image-stack based volume:

-* A Stack of 256 images with 256 x 256 pixel per image = 256<sup>3</sup> voxel
+* A Stack of 256 images of size 256 x 256 pixel per image = 256<sup>3</sup> pixel or voxel resp.
-* 4 channels per voxel (RGBA)
+* Pixel depth: 4 channels (RGBA)
 * With using 8 bit unsigned integer (`G8`, Range: From 0 to 255) this is 8 bit per channel
 <!-- * The range per voxel is 4 x 2<sup>8</sup> = 1024 -->